Skip to content

 Photo album on real photo paper

 This article will be technical about photography and printers.
 I will give you tips to understand why some (internet) prints are cheaper than others.
 If you are a professional printer, I won’t go that deep.
 Print quality could be the subject of an entire book about photography and printing techniques!
-But I will make a quick summary, in order to give you some insights to understand more about this obscure world invaded by marketing names can confuse!
+But I will make a quick summary, in order to give you some insights to understand more about this obscure world invaded by marketing names that can confuse!

-I will explain to you why, for your wedding albums, I have chosen what I think is the best print quality to create an album that will last in time: the Fujifilm Fuji color DPII Crystal Archive Digital Paper.
+I will explain to you why, for your wedding albums, I have chosen what I think is the best print quality to create an album that will last in decades: the Fujifilm Fuji color DPII Crystal Archive Digital Paper.
 The DPII Crystal is an RC (resin coated) paper, and its weight is 1000 grams per square meter.
 (1000 g/m2).

 Important terms involved in the printing process and their definitions